2020–2021 China–India skirmishes: Social media

 There was a large extent of fake news in relation to border events from both Indian and Chinese handles.
 In the social media space, Chinese users used Pakistani memes against India.
 It was reported that Indian users had difficulty in understanding Chinese language memes meant to attack India.
 A Taiwanese image of Rama slaying a dragon was viral in the Indian social media sphere.
 TikTok was reported to have given "shadow bans" to videos related to the border tension.
 Statements from India were removed from Chinese social media companies such as Weibo and WeChat.

+On 1 January 2022, the occasion of New Year, some Chinese media handles on Twitter and Weibo posted a video claiming that PRC's national flag was hoisted over the Galwan Valley.
+However, the satellite images and Indian army sources later confirmed that the flag hoisting happened in a demilitarized zone in a territory under Chinese control.
+Later, users pointed out that popular actors Wu Jung of The Battle of Lake Changjin fame and his wife Xie Nan were featured in the shoot.
+Some Weibo users also claimed that actors, directors, and junior PLA officers went to the location of shoot on 24 December 2021.

+There were other instances of misinformation.
+In 2020, a Twitter account operated by a Fudan University alumna, had shared a video claiming that ten Indian soldiers were receiving hyperbaric oxygen treatment after the clashes and that the PLA had suffered no casualties.
+Subsequent fact-checks found that the footage was actually from a 2017 CGTN report showing an oxygen chamber used by the Tibetan Armed Police.
+An account falsely presented footage of US military Apache helicopters in Arizona as Chinese helicopters patrolling Pangong Tso and another account misleadingly claimed that China had "occupied" Pangong Tso by sharing satellite imagery of an Indo-Tibetan Border Police camp instead.